 Emotions Don’t Think: Emotional Contagion in a Time of Turmoil By Bruce Hutchison, Ph.D.
 328 pp. Crossfield Publishing 2021.

-The full title of this book by retired psychotherapist Bruce Hutchison may give some readers pause.
+The full title of this book by clinical psychologist Bruce Hutchison may give some readers pause.
 Maybe linking emotion with another recent and deeply consequential contagion comes too soon for comfort.
 Maybe we never made this connection before.
 Maybe we’d prefer to avoid the discovery of how totally emotions can compel us.

 The practical problem with emotional contagion is not just in spotting the outbreak.
 By then it might be too late to save either self or a contact community from ill effect.
 As with other forms of contagion, noticeable individual symptoms are lagging indicators.
 But are there strategic tools to spot ominous spreads from afar?
 If you or people close to you do catch an emotional infection, how should it be treated?
 Can this kind of wave be contained?
 This book contributes to detection, identification, and containment.